top of page

 Search

-That makes me both sad, and angry.
+That makes me both sad and angry.

 Don't judge the guy who shared the photo of himself.
+Make it known that you wouldn't judge.

 If you encountered the person in a dating or social media app, use a "report" feature to report them.